 Scheduling other people’s pin also goes much faster with Tailwind.
 With the Tailwind extension on Chrome browser, I can schedule multiple pins from a group board at the same time.
 And yes, you should be scheduling out from your group boards.

-In our opinion, Tailwind tribes are really the 4th type of Pinterest boards.
+In our opinion, Tailwind communities are really the 4th type of Pinterest boards.
 Basically, they are super active group boards exclusive to Tailwind.
-Your account gives you access to up to 5 tribes where you can save up to 30 submissions total a month.
+Your account gives you access to up to 5 communities where you can save up to 30 submissions total a month.
 Many people buy more, but I haven’t needed to.

 Being a math major, I love me some numbers.
 While Pinterest’s analytics are nice, Tailwind has them beat.
 Pinterest will show you your top boards and how well an image is doing overall.
 On Tailwind, you can see how each and every board and pin is performing.